ajl2718/saunteringcat.github.io/_posts/2021-19-01-geocoding-psql-python.markdown

 The paper has SQL code for most of these steps, with the exception of the GNAF setup and the numerical constraint.

 I have written Python module for geocoding that implements this algorithm in Postgres thanks to the nice [results library](https://pypi.org/project/results/).
-It is available here:
+It is available in the repo [PhraseGeocoder](https://github.com/alex2718/PhraseGeocoder).

 <h1>Summary and extensions to the algorithm</h1>
 I also found this an instructive project for learning more about Postgres, in particular things like Common Table Expressions, string similarity and some operations that I wasn't at all familiar with.